The /insights you wish you had.

 Burn, output share, and the cache-read tokens carrying most of your input-side context.
 The headline burn is the small number; vibe-insights shows you the rest.

-A read, not just a count.
+A read, not a count.

 Deterministic engine, LLM only where it earns it.